aquasecurity/kube-bench/docs/controls.md

   on the master node and set the below parameter.
   --anonymous-auth=false
 scored: false
+severity: high
 ```

 A `check` object has an `id`, a `text`, an `audit`, a `tests`, `remediation`
 and `scored` fields.

+Optionally, `severity` can be provided.
+The severity will default to `high` if not set.
+This field is used for sending GCP SCC results.
+AWS Security Hub does not currently support setting severity.
+Valid options are `high`, `medium` or `low`.

 `kube-bench` supports running individual checks by specifying the check's `id`
 as a comma-delimited list on the command line with the `--check` flag.